 As a district 22-C project, lions, including some from our club, march every year in the National Memorial Day Parade in Washington, D.C.

-Several lions construct and ride in a float for the Olney Days Parade every year in May.
+Several lions participate, along with the Sherwood Leos, in the Olney Days Parade every year in May.

 Fundraisers